CompassNeedles/linux-lightsensord/README.md

 Testing done on the emulator using fake light sensor data rather than actual device.

-To do: return the appropriate message on error from the kernel - test on device
+To do: return the appropriate messages on error from the kernel - test on device